 I’ve written about street basketball played in The Cage down on Sixth Avenue in the Village.
-That’s entry level; for top drawer — Manhattan Street Theater Basketball — it’s Rucker Park up in Harlem, at 155th Street and 8th Avenue across the street from the Projects built on the site of baseball’s former Polo Grounds, walking distance across the river from Yankee Stadium.
+That’s entry level; for top drawer — Manhattan Street Theater Basketball — it’s Rucker Park up in Harlem, at 155th Street and 8th Avenue across the street from the Projects built on the site of baseball’s former Polo Grounds, walking distance from Yankee stadium, just across the river.

 The scene can be a triumph of Afro-American resilience, accomplishment, pride, culture and showmanship.